 I am sick with COVID-19 and have a pet.
 What should I do?

-There is currently no evidence that pets can transmit COVID-19.
-However, given the limited reports of people spreading COVID-19 to their pet, it is best to limit contact with your pets if you are sick.
 Maintain separation from your pets as you would other household members.
-If possible, have another member of your household or someone else you trust care for your animals while you are sick.
-If you must care for your pet or be around animals while you are sick, wash your hands before and after you interact with them.
-Refrain from hugging, kissing, and sharing food with pets; coughing or sneezing on your pets; and allowing animals from different households to mingle.
-Wash pet bedding, leashes, collars, dishes and toys the same way you would clean other surfaces in your home.
-For more information, visit cdc.gov and search for if you have animals.
+If possible, have another member of your household, or someone else you trust, care for your animals while you are sick.
+If you must care for your pet or be around animals while you are sick, wear a face covering and wash your hands before and after you interact with them.
+Refrain from hugging, kissing and sharing food with pets; coughing or sneezing on your pets; and allowing animals from different households to mingle.
+For more information, visit cdc.gov and search for “if you have animals.”

-What should I do if I think my animal has the virus?
+What should I do if I think my animal has COVID-19?

 Are veterinarians and pet supply stores open for business?